pixix4/ev3dev-lang-rust/README.md

 ## Cross compilation for the ev3 robot

+1. Install [`cross`](https://github.com/rust-embedded/cross) and the `armv5te` toolchain
+    ```bash
+    cargo install cross
+    rustup target add armv5te-unknown-linux-gnueabi
+    ```

+2. Build binary with docker
+    ```bash
+    cross build --release --target armv5te-unknown-linux-gnueabi
+    ```
+    The `--release` flag is optional.
+However, it can speed up the execution time by a factor of 30.

+    The target binary is now in `target/armv5te-unknown-linux-gnueabi/release/{application_name}`

+## Alternative cross compilation for the ev3 robot

+If the above compilation with `cross` failed you can try this manual approach.

-1. Create target configuration in `.cargo/config`
+1. Create target configuration in [`.cargo/config`](https://github.com/pixix4/ev3dev-lang-rust/blob/master/.cargo/config)
     ```toml
     [target.armv5te-unknown-linux-gnueabi]
     linker = "/usr/bin/arm-linux-gnueabi-gcc"
     ```

 2. Get the docker image.
-You can either download the prebuild image or build it yourself with the provided Dockerfile (`docker/Dockerfile`).
+You can either download the prebuild image or build it yourself with the provided Dockerfile ([`docker/Dockerfile`](https://github.com/pixix4/ev3dev-lang-rust/blob/master/docker/Dockerfile)).
     ```bash
     docker pull pixix4/ev3dev-rust